 A Buddhist Journey through Mind, Matter, and the Nature of Reality

-from Shambhala Publications
+Now available from Shambhala Publications

 The modern world has been incredibly successful at producing material wealth, scientific knowledge and technological innovation.
 But all these advances have not led to corresponding improvements in our psychological wellbeing, social harmony, spiritual wealth, or the health of this planet.
 Into the Mirror shows that remedies for these problems can be found within the profound insights of Mahayana Buddhism.